Marketing KPIs, the 7 Most Important that You Need to Track!

 Marketing Key Performance Indicators or KPIs, are numerical marketing metrics used to measure the progress toward specific goals of marketing strategy and its assessment performance.

-KPIs are key to any marketing strategy success and are closely linked with business growth.
+Marketing KPIs are key to any marketing strategy success and are closely linked with business growth.

 They are specific and tied to a goal.
-Before setting KPIs you need to know your metrics, how to measure them, what they mean and select the ones that are the most relevant to measure the progress to a set goal.
+Before setting KPIs you need to know your metrics, how to measure them, what they mean and select the ones that are the most relevant to measure the progress toward a set goal.